microsoft/finops-toolkit/docs-mslearn/framework/manage/tools-services.md

 ## Getting started

-When you first start managing cost in the cloud, you use the native tools available in the portal.
-This includes, but is not limited to:
+When you first start managing cost in the cloud, you use the native tools available in the portal, including but no limited to:

 - **Microsoft Cost Management**: A suite of tools designed to help organizations monitor, allocate, and optimize their cloud costs within the Microsoft Cloud.
 - **Azure Advisor**: Follow best practices to optimize your Microsoft Cloud deployments.
 - **Pricing Calculator**: Helps you configure and estimate the costs for Azure products and features based on specific scenarios.

-If you're migrating on-premises infrastructure to the cloud, you'll also be interested in:
+If you're migrating on-premises infrastructure to the cloud, you might also be interested in:

 - **TCO Calculator**: Allows you to estimate the cost savings achievable by migrating your application workloads to Microsoft Cloud.
 - **Azure Migrate**: Discover, migrate, and modernize on-premises infrastructure.

-As you dig deeper into optimization and governance, you'll start to use:
+As you dig deeper into optimization and governance, you start to use:

 - **Azure Monitor**: Monitoring solution that collects, analyzes, and responds to monitoring data from cloud and on-premises environments.
 - **Azure Resource Graph**: Powerful management tool to query, explore, and analyze your cloud resources at scale.